MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/contracts-key-concepts-sales.md

 ## Contracting Unit

 The contracting unit represents the division or practice that owns the delivery of the project.
 You can set up resource costs for each contracting unit.
 When you specify the resource cost for a resource, you will also be able to set up different cost rates for resources.
 This contracting unit borrows these resources from other division or practices within the enterprise.
 The cost rates for the resources are referred to as transfer prices, resource borrowing, or exchange prices.
-When you set up the cost of borrowing resources from other divisions, set up the cost rates in the currency of the lending division.
+When you set up the cost rates to borrow resources from other divisions, use the currency of the lending division.

 ## Cost Currency